juju/docs/src/en/tut-lxd.md

 LXD is now configured to work with Juju.

 !!!
+Note:
-Note: LXD adds iptables (firewall) rules to allow traffic to the subnet/bridge it created.
+    LXD adds iptables (firewall) rules to allow traffic to the subnet/bridge it created.
 If you subsequently add/change firewall settings (e.g. with `ufw`), ensure that such changes have not interfered with Juju's ability to communicate with LXD.
+Juju requires inbound traffic for TCP port 8443 from the LXD subnet.

 ## Create a controller